 Who can resist San Francisco’s breathtaking landscape and sparkling ocean backdrop?
 Back that up with historic neighborhoods, hip boutiques, mouthwatering food, and world-class museums, and you’ve got an irresistible Northern Californian package.

 Want to map out the perfect vacation in the Bay Area?
-Check out this complete guide to the best places to visit in San Francisco, CA, and prepare to leave your heart in this beautiful city.
+Check out this complete guide to the best places to visit in San Francisco, CA, and prepare to leave your heart in this fun, beautiful city!

 Golden Gate Park